boberae/Dot-Minion-Game/README.md

 # Dot-Minion-Game

 Source code from my Android game.

-Warning: I haven't spent much time refactoring or commenting this, so it'll be tough to follow
+Download the APK and you can play the game.